MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/apps-on-arm-program-compat-troubleshooter.md

 These settings change the number of memory barriers used to synchronize memory accesses between cores in apps during emulation. **Fast** is the default mode, but the **strict** and **very strict** options will increase the number of barriers.
 This slows down the app, but reduces the risk of app errors.
 The **single-core** option removes all barriers but forces all app threads to run on a single core.

+If changing a specific setting resolves your issue, please email *woafeedback@microsoft.com* with details, so that we may incorporate your feedback.